Vaesea/godottux/README.md

 This is not even nearly finished yet.
 If you want something that's finished, I'd recommend waiting or even contributing to this yourself.
-There are most likely a lot of bugs, and even some simple objects like Brick Blocks and power-ups haven't been added.
+There are most likely a lot of bugs, and even some simple objects like Brick Blocks haven't been added.

 If the code is a bit messy... oops.
 I still hope that people can make actual decent SuperTux fangames from this.